Igrium/mc-world-export/Standard Material Flags.md

 - `glint: bool` Signals the importer to apply an enchantment glint shader.

 - `renderMode: 'dithered' | 'blended'` Specifies whether to use a dithered blending mode or an alpha blend.
-If unset, decision is left to the importer.
+Default: 'dithered'